sachiniyer/cluster-wiki/docs/goals.md

 ## TODO Integrate Wireguard Key Management into k3s

 ~~Lastly, the by far most ambitious improvement would be to move the headscale control server functionality into k3s and handle it natively.
 This would require a lot more work and system design, but I think it could be interesting to actually make wireguard tunnels through k3s native system design.
 I will have to think a lot more about this though.~~ - *UPDATE* seems to be [done](https://www.netmaker.org/blog/deploy-distributed-kubernetes-clusters-with-wireguard-and-netmaker) by someone already.

+## DONE Add two more nodes

+~~I quickly reach the maximum limits of this cluster, and I think that it would be prudent to start planning for the addition of two more nodes~~

+## DONE move master node

+~~The machine that the master node is on right now became unstable, so I need to figure out a way to migrate that over to something more stable.~~